Aquind: Government loses bid to block cross-Channel electricity cable

 Aquind challenged the decision in the High Court after being granted a judicial review.

+In a statement, the government said it was "disappointed by the outcome but we will be considering the judgment carefully before deciding next steps".

+The project is now expected to be referred back to Mr Kwarteng's successor as Business Secretary, Grant Shapps, to make a final decision.

-The company's proposal has faced objections from residents, campaigners and local MPs, including Commons leader Penny Mordaunt.
+Aquind's proposal has faced objections from residents, campaigners and local MPs, including Commons leader and Portsmouth North MP Penny Mordaunt.

+Ms Mordaunt said: "The plan will never happen.
+It is hard to imagine why any investor would want to be associated with it.

+"I believe the government's decision was the right one and that it will stand."

-In his January 2022 ruling, Mr Kwarteng said he was not satisfied that "more appropriate alternatives to the proposed route" had been fully considered.
+In his January 2022 ruling, Mr Kwarteng said he was not satisfied that "more appropriate alternatives to the proposed route" for the interconnector cable had been fully considered.

 But lawyers for Aquind argued in the High Court that Mr Kwarteng had "misunderstood the evidence" when making his decision.

-Aquind director Richard Glasspool said Mr Justice Lieven's decision to rule against the business secretary and Portsmouth City Council was "wonderful news" for the interconnector project.
+Aquind director Richard Glasspool said Mrs Justice Lieven's decision to rule against the business secretary and Portsmouth City Council was "wonderful news" for the interconnector project.

 "We look forward to re-engaging with local residents, stakeholders, environmental experts, and energy professionals in order to pursue the commitment to meeting the UK's net zero energy target," he added.